What follows is “Mad Money” host Jim Cramer’s “Game Plan” for the week of Monday, July 16.

 Honeywell also reports and should clarify what’s going on in aerospace — one of its core businesses.
 Earlier this week, Boeing had a positive take on demand for jets while Airbus was more downbeat.
 But Cramer thinks Honeywell will set investors straight and “explain how we are not at the peak of the order cycle.”

-On a more global scale, many are expecting China to come out with further interest rate cuts and a possible stimulus package Sunday night, and that if that happens, a rush of buying will follow.
+On a more global scale, many are expecting to come out with and a possible stimulus package Sunday night, and that if that happens, a rush of buying will follow.
 Cramer said many portfolio managers are looking to Yum Brands to track Chinese fortunes, because of the huge presence its KFC stores have in China.
 He also thinks that a slowing Chinese economy, coupled with potentially rising chicken and grain prices, makes YUM a good sale coming into its quarterly report.

 THURSDAY, JULY 19